 Strategic Neighborhood Action Plans

-The South End Neighborhood Council (SENCo) is current in the process of updating the South End Strategic Neighborhood Action Plan (SNAP).
+The South End Neighborhood Council (SENCo) is current in the process of updating the South End Strategic Neighborhood Action Plans (SNAPS).
 The currently adopted plan is from 1999 and has not been updated in over 20 years.
 The Neighborhood Plan states a vision for the future of the South End of Tacoma and sets out a specific set of projects across 10 different sub-neighborhoods.

 2020 / 2021 Neighborhood Plan Update: SENCo is leading the effort to re-evaluate the needs of our neighborhoods, update the planned improvements project list for the South End’s neighborhoods and re-engage our community in the planning process.
-The planning process started in the fall of 2020 in phase 1 (see phases below).
+The planning process started in the fall of 2020 in phase 1 (see project phases below).
 SENCo has re-evaluated the neighborhood planning areas map and further refined the neighborhood into 16 total sub-neighborhood areas.